Student Rights and Responsibilities

 Atlantic University supports and promotes academic honesty and personal integrity.
 The most frequently observed form of academic dishonesty is plagiarism.
 Plagiarism is the adoption or incorporation of another’s ideas without proper attribution of the source.
 It is more simply defined as taking the writings of another person or people and representing them to be one’s own.
 It is the student’s obligation to read, understand, and comply with this policy.

 To avoid plagiarism, a student must credit the sources used when writing an essay, research paper, or another assignment in accordance with the appropriate style manual or required format.
-Specific approaches to appropriate citations are found in the current writing guide: Publication Manual of the American Psychological Association (APA Manual.)
+Specific approaches to appropriate citations are found in the current (7th Edition) writing guide: Publication Manual of the American Psychological Association (APA Manual.)
 Any form of academic dishonesty has no place in higher education.
 The university does not tolerate dishonest efforts by its students.

 Academic integrity is not just limited to plagiarism but also